 Delayed Open Access

-This is when a scholarly output is accessible on open access after an embargo period set by the publisher has elapsed.
+When a scholarly output is accessible open access after an embargo period set by the publisher has elapsed.
 Embargos can vary from a few months to many years depending on the publisher and discipline.

-Some publishers have a restriction on when an author version of an article is allowed to be deposited in a repository.
-This can vary from 6 months to 2 years after publication.
-Any embargo period is usually listed in the copyright agreement (or can be found on SHERPA-RoMEO).
-Sometimes the publisher's embargo conflicts with a funder's requirement, so check this before you publish.
+Some publishers restrict when an author's version of an article is allowed to be displayed in full text in a repository.
+This typically varies from 6 months to several years after publication.
+Any embargo period is usually listed in the copyright agreement (or can be found on the SHERPA-RoMEO website).
+Sometimes the publisher's embargo period conflicts with a funder's OA mandate requirements.

 Green Open Access Publishing